(888) 448-0302 Talk to a recovery specialist 24/7

 Tennessee

-In Tennessee, legislation allows for anyone causing harm to themselves or others to be committed to involuntary treatment.
+In Tennessee, state legislation allows for anyone causing harm to themselves or others to be committed to involuntary treatment.

 Texas